Penfore/own-os/README.md

 # ownOS
-A repository with all the basic apps needed in a smartphone being open source.
+A repository with all the basic apps needed in a smartphone being open source and built with Flutter.

 > [!IMPORTANT]
 > This is not an operating system!